-- Proof beyond a reasonable doubt requires careful and impartial consideration of all the evidence in the case before making a decision. - Proof beyond a reasonable doubt is proof so convincing that you would be willing to rely and act on it in the most important of your own affairs.
+- Proof beyond a reasonable doubt requires careful and impartial consideration of all the evidence in the case before making a decision. - Proof beyond a reasonable doubt is proof so convincing that you would not hesitate to rely and act on it in the most important of your own affairs.
+It is proof that leaves you firmly convinced of the defendant's guilt.